-Many therapies under investigation for treatment of COVID-19 were originally designed for other diseases, including HIV, Ebola, and malaria.
-Remdesivir, the prodrug of an adenosine nucleotide analog, developed for the treatment of ebola virus infection has shown in vitro activity against several coronaviruses, including SARS-CoV-2, and in interim data from an ongoing clinical trial, it has been shown that remdesivir accelerated recovery in patients with severe COVID-19.
-Based on these data and an increasing base of available scientific knowledge, the FDA has granted remdesivir emergency use authorization for the treatment of hospitalized patients with suspected or laboratory-confirmed COVID-19, irrespective of the severity of disease.
+Several therapies and vaccines are currently being investigated to treat or prevent SARS-CoV-2 infections.
+Many therapies under investigation for SARS-CoV-2 treatment were originally designed for other diseases, including HIV, Ebola, and malaria.
+Remdesivir, the prodrug of an adenosine nucleotide analog developed for the treatment of ebola virus infections has shown potent in vitro activity against several coronaviruses, including SARS-CoV-2, and in interim data from an ongoing clinical trial, it has been shown that remdesivir accelerated recovery in patients with severe COVID-19.
+Based on these data, the FDA granted remdesivir emergency use authorization for the treatment of patients with severe COVID-19.
 Remdesivir has also received full marketing approval in Japan.
 The bioavailability of remdesivir requires that it be administered via intravenous infusion, which we believe is likely to limit its use to hospitalized patients.

-Other therapeutic agents under development for the treatment of COVID-19 that are RdRp inhibitors include favipiravir, a nucleoside analog approved in Japan for the treatment of emerging influenza strains and COVID-19, and EIDD-2801, a nucleoside analog that incorporates into the viral RNA leading to lethal accumulation of mistakes or "error catastrophe".
+Other therapeutic agents under development for the treatment of COVID-19 that are RdRP inhibitors include favipiravir, a nucleoside analog approved in Japan for the treatment of emerging influenza strains and COVID-19, and EIDD-2801, a nucleoside analog that incorporates into the viral RNA leading to lethal accumulation of mistakes or "error catastrophe".